vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    * int64_t allocated — current VapourSynth VRAM use

    * int64_t limit — the eviction limit, settable through setMaxVRAMUse_

+   * uint8_t deviceUUID[VK_UUID_SIZE] — matches the UUID CUDA reports for the
+     same GPU, for picking the right foreign device

+   * uint8_t deviceLUID[VK_LUID_SIZE], uint32_t deviceNodeMask,
+     int deviceLUIDValid — the DXGI adapter identity, meaningful only when *deviceLUIDValid* is nonzero

+   * int exportHandleType — the VkExternalMemoryHandleTypeFlagBits
+     exportGPUPlane_ hands out, 0 when export is unavailable

 .. _VSVulkanDeviceListEntry: